 Pokemon Go, Refugee supporters, Saab, ukulele, auto modelers, running – you name the subject, and Facebook has a group for you.
 Usually, there are also networking groups for local business people.
 Just search and find the group that fits your need.
 Introduce yourself and your business, and engage in discussions.
 That’s an easy, time-efficient way to promote yourself and your company to a local audience.

 Do you have product images or photos worth sharing?
 In that case, Instagram might be the social platform for you.
 Instagram works with hashtags, much like Twitter.
-I use hashtag apps like Hashme or Tag o’Matic to find the right ones matching my content.
+I use hashtag apps like Tag o’Matic to find the right ones matching my content.
 Hashtags on Instagram work like a charm when adding local content.
 An example:

 #seattle #seattlelife #seattleart #seattleartist #seattlelove #downtownseattle #spaceneedle #spaceneedleview #spaceneedles #washington #spaceneedleseattle #washingtonstate #seattlewa #seattleskyline #seattlecenter